gabrielesh/collectionbuilder-workshop/intro-github.md

 ## Step 8.
 Explore the relationship between your repository and the website

-- README.md - notice link to instructions for using this template
-- _config.yml - notice that this controls elements of the site at a high level
-- _data folder - note the demo-metadata.csv file referenced in _config.yml
-- docs folder - instructions for using various parts of the website
+1. Open the link to the website in the "About" section of your repository in a new window or tab and explore the website.
-- objects folder - note the images, which correspond to the names in the metadata.csv and to the images on the website, and the readme.md file with instructions on adding images to your project
+2. Returning to your repository, click into the objects folder: note the images, which correspond to the images on the website, and the readme.md file with instructions on adding images to your project.
+3. Click into the pages folder: note that the names of the markdown pages here correspond to the names of the main page on the website.
-- pages folder - note that the markdown pages here are not the final pages served by Jekyll.
+4. Note that these markdown pages are not the final pages served by Jekyll.
 Rather, they instruct Jekyll on how to create the final html pages served by GitHub pages.
-Compare right click “view page source” image of html to the md file
+You can see that final html by navigating to the website.
+Right click “view page source” to see the html that creates these web pages.

 ## Step 9.
-Add a New File to the Repository
+Download our sample project metadata and images.

+1. You can download the sample materials for our project using [this link](https://downgit.github.io/#/home?url=https://github.com/learn-static/collectionbuilder-workshop/tree/main/student_materials) generated via [DownGit](https://downgit.github.io/#/home).
+(If you are curious, the sample materials are in the **student_resources** folder of [this GitHub repository](https://github.com/learn-static/collectionbuilder-workshop).
+We use DownGit so you don't have to download the entire repository to access just these files.)  |
+2. Upload the images to the images folder.
+4. Import metadata to Google Sheets and explore it.
+Then upload the metadata.
+5. Update _config.yml to direct the project to your new metadata file, senjafuda-metadata.csv

+##

+Update the metadata

 Now it's time to add a new file to your project.